estebanmunchjones2019/web-components-intro-article/Readme.md

 After creating this Web Component, we're gonna build the same app in React, Vue and Angular, and consume it in each app.

-To create the Web Component, lets open a code editor and create a JS file, that we can name `search-result.js` and paste this content there:
+To create the Web Component, lets open a code editor and create a `.js` file, that we can name `search-result.js` and paste this content there:

 ```javascript
 //search-result.js